 The answer lies, through word-association, in the concept of personal history, which is the founding theme of this book, the leitmotif that runs through every single page of it.
 To explain how Lippi fits that theme, and the particular instance of said word-association, I need to tell a story first.

 In Miami, where I had been appointed Head of a Jewish school, the students were expected to study American history, but other than one or two kids whose European grandparents had retired to Miami from the eastern seaboard (New York, Philadelphia, Boston) and brought their children and therefore their grandchildren with them, about 98% of my students were non-Americans: Cuban refugees from the 1950s and 1960s, Argentine refugees from the 1980s and 90s, Colombian, Mexican, Venezuelan refugees arriving literally on a daily basis in flight from drug cartels and despotic quasi-Socialist regimes and military juntas and general economic catastrophe.
-Teaching Genoese Columbus as the discoverer of America was meaningless to kids who had already grown up on Spanish Vasco de Gama and Amerigo Vespucci, for whom the Mayflower pilgrims meant nothing, for whom the Thirteen Colonies were geographically further from their experience than Costa Rica or Havana or Guadalajara, and to whom the destruction of native civilisations was told very differently in South America than it was in the north, and anyway they knew all about the destruction of civilisations, because that was why most of their grandparents, or great-grandparents, had fled Europe for the Americas in the first place, some in the 1490s, some in the 1940s.
+Teaching Genoese Columbus as the discoverer of America was meaningless to kids who had already grown up on Portuguese Vasco de Gama and Italian Amerigo Vespucci, for whom the Mayflower pilgrims meant nothing, for whom the Thirteen Colonies were geographically further from their experience than Costa Rica or Havana or Guadalajara, and to whom the destruction of native civilisations was told very differently in South America than it was in the north, and anyway they knew all about the destruction of civilisations, because that was why most of their grandparents, or great-grandparents, had fled Europe for the Americas in the first place, some in the 1490s, some in the 1940s.

 The teachers came to me, the new Head, to solve a dilemma my predecessor had told them just to get on with: how do we make this interesting, when it isn't personal.
 To which the answer seemed rather obvious: find ways to make it personal.